Archive for the ‘Newport Beach’ Category

 Posted in Centralia School District, Garden Grove, La Palma, Newport Beach, Orange County Water District | Tagged: Allan Mansoor, Art Montez, Connor Traut, David Robert "D.R."
 Heywood, Dina Nguyen, Douglas Chapman, Harry Sidhu, Henry Charoen, Irv Trinkle, Jan Flory, Jordan Brandman, Kathryn L. Barr, Kevin Sequeira, Leslie Daigle, Lisa Jordan, Tod Ridgeway, Vincent Sarmiento | Leave a Comment »

-Posted by Chris Emami on December 4, 2013
+Posted by Former Blogger Chris Emami on December 4, 2013

 Newport Beach Mayor Keith Curry has declared his candidacy for the open 74th Assembly District seat.